Skip to main content

 Serotonin syndrome

-Antidepressants like vortioxetine may cause serotonin syndrome, a potentially hazardous condition caused by too much serotonin in the brain.
-Discontinue Trintellix immediately and seek medical care at signs of serotonin syndrome, such as:
+Antidepressants like vortioxetine may cause serotonin syndrome, a potentially serious condition caused by too much serotonin in the brain.
+Discontinue Trintellix immediately and seek immediate medical care if you notice signs of serotonin syndrome such as:

 • Agitation